-The Ted Rogers Centre for Heart Research has created the Cardiac Genome Clinic with the aim to investigate the genetic causes of heart failure in both children and adults.
-As one of the world’s first genome clinics, we use whole genome sequencing to help identify the cause, formulate appropriate treatment options and optimize the management of the patient and their family members with, or at risk of, heart failure.
+Our Cardiac Genome Clinic investigates the genetic causes of heart failure in both children and adults.
+As one of the world’s only such genome clinics to focus on adults and children, we use whole genome sequencing to help identify the cause, formulate appropriate treatment options and optimize the management of the patient and their family members with, or at risk of, heart failure.

 Using the principals of the Genome Clinic at SickKids, experts at the Cardiac Genome Clinic are developing whole genome diagnostic testing and pharmacogenetic profiling of patients with or at risk for heart failure.